aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides.charts/chartseries/overlap/_index.md

 ### Remarks

-This is the projection of the property ParentSeriesGroup.Overlap.
+Overlap specifies the degree of overlap or spacing between bars and columns as a percentage of their width: - -100%: Maximum spacing (bars are completely separated). - 0%: Bars are placed side by side without overlap or spacing. - 100%: Maximum overlap (bars completely overlap each other).
+This is a projection of the property !:ParentSeriesGroup.Overlap.

 ### See Also